 These penalties only become more serious after subsequent convictions, so it is critical for those who have been accused of driving while under the influence to retain an experienced attorney who can begin working on their defense immediately.

 Those who have been accused of driving while under the influence of drugs or alcohol can avoid conviction if they can prove that their test was administered improperly, they were illegally arrested or detained by police, or that their constitutional rights were otherwise violated.
-To learn more about these and other possible defenses to a DUI charge, please contact one of the dedicated Valparaiso DUI attorneys at Tanzillo Stassin & Babcock P.C. by calling (219) 865-6262 today.

 How did we do?